 SLR15 Rifles AR-15 / M-16 / M-4 ARMORING COURSE

-Day-1 started with going through the course manual that all students are given.
-Students were supplied with tools, and shown what they are and give sources to obtain them.
-Everyone was also given some Slip2000 "EWL" Extreme Weapons Lubricant and #725 Cleaner Degreaser, etc. A short session of nomenclature was covered, at which time covered every feature and exterior piece of the rifle to include all the hidden design features that most people are not aware of, and everyone prepped the rifles for disassembly work.
+Day-1: On day 1 we started with going through the course manual that all students are given.
+Students were supplied with their own set of basic tools that are necessary to do 95% of the work on their rifles (short of restocking and rebarreling, of which wrenches and sometimes fixtures are necessary), Slip2000 "EWL" Extreme Weapons Lubricant and #725 Cleaner Degreaser, etc. A short session of nomenclature was covered, at which time covered every feature and exterior piece of the rifle to include all the hidden design features that most people are not aware of, and everyone prepped the rifles for disassembly work.
 Everyone was taught the procedure series of checks that we recommend.

 History of the Weapon